 The new 2020 Mustang has been revealed and it’s going to be a monster!

-After, Ford decided to keep just about every major detail of its Mustang Shelby GT500 a secret.
+After making its debut in Detroit in January, Ford decided to keep just about every major detail of its Mustang Shelby GT500 a secret.
 Now, over half a year later, Ford has finally seen fit to tell us how much horsepower it makes.

 Ford on Wednesday finally announced the GT500’s output.
 Its 5.2-liter supercharged V8 puts out an impressive 760 horsepower and 625 pound-feet of torque.
 Not only is it the most powerful street-legal Ford ever built, the automaker says this engine is also the most power- and torque-dense supercharged production V8.